Updated: 10th May 2023

 • Click Edit > Edit Colors > Convert to CMYK

-Microsoft PublisherTo convert your colour settings in Microsoft Publisher (2003 or later.
-For the 2016 version there is no way to change the colour setting) first of all open up your document.
+Microsoft PublisherTo convert your colour settings in Microsoft Publisher (any edition from 2003 to 2013; for the 2016 version there is no way to change the colour setting), begin by opening up your document.

 • Click File > Info > Commercial Print Settings